 If a stepparent wants to adopt a child, his or her spouse, the custodial parent, must give written permission.
 In addition to this, the stepparent must also gain the consent of the non-custodial parent.
 In some cases, getting this consent can be difficult and it changes the step-parent adoption process quite a bit.
 In cases like this, the stepparent must file for a termination of the other parent’s rights.
-In order for this to be granted, there needs to be some reason that the parental rights should be terminated.
-Some of the common reasons for parental right termination
+In order for this to be granted, there needs to be some reason that parental rights should be terminated.
+See our page on parental right termination.

 Step-parent adoptions can be difficult to deal with, and it’s never a good idea to go through the process without the assistance of a qualified Charlotte attorney.
 At Emblem Legal, we’re here to help you navigate all of the complexities that go along with step-parent adoptions.
 Get in touch with us today to learn more about how we can help you make this process smooth and easy on everyone involved!